jessdiv/project2-visualeyes/README.md

 ![Landing Page](/images/2019/02/LandingPage.png)

 ## Objectives of Project 2
-- Have a backend for the project
+- Have a backend for the project which is in Ruby on Rails
+- Have a front end that can be in React, although does not have to be.
 - This app has: Countries and Statistics
 - Views: Use partials to DRY (Don’t Repeat Yourself) up your views.
 - Use Gems: 'rack-cors', and 'pry-rails'.
 Also, 'require-csv' (while not a gem) needed the csv library to communicate with the front-end for GET requests